dkfz-unite/unite-feed-donors/Docs/api-donors-models.md

 - Limitations: Integer, greater or equal to 0, only either 'VitalStatusChangeDate' or 'VitalStatusChangeDay' can be set at once, not both
 - Example: `367`

+**`ProgressionStatus`** - Indicates whether disease was progressing after treatment or not.
+- Type: _Boolean_
+- Example: `false`

+**`ProgressionStatusChangeDate`** - Date, when progression status was last revised.
+- Note: It's hidden and protected.
+Relative date is shown instead, if calculation was possible.
+- Type: _String_
+- Format: "YYYY-MM-DDTHH:MM:SS"
+- Limitations: Only either 'ProgressionStatusChangeDate' or 'ProgressionStatusChangeDay' can be set at once, not both
+- Example: `"2020-02-12T00:00:00"`

+**`ProgressionStatusChangeDay`** - Relative number of days since treatment start, when progression status was last revised.
+- Type: _Number_
+- Limitations: Integer, greater or equal to 0, only either 'ProgressionStatusChangeDate' or 'ProgressionStatusChangeDay' can be set at once, not both
+- Example: `37`

 **`KpsBaseline`** - KPS baseline.
 - Type: _Number_
 - Limitations: Integer, greater or equal to 0, less or equal to 100